MarginallyClever/Robot-Overlord-App/README.md

  - Rotary Stewart Platforms, like flight simulators
  - Delta Robot 3, aka a Kossel
  - Spidee, a 6 legged crab robot

-We would love to see your robot run in the app.
-Please joint our Discord channel and talk live with a human!  https://discord.gg/Q5TZFmB

 # Get Started! ##